-Nuclear energy has been around for several decades, but it is being touted as a viable method to supplement renewable energy sources during the transition away from traditional energy sources.
-Investing in uranium presents a way for you to gain exposure to the growing market.
+Nuclear energy has been around for several decades, but it is being touted as a viable method to supplement renewable energy sources while transitioning away from traditional ones.

-My guide to the best uranium ETFs in Canada will help you make a more informed decision about the assets you could consider adding to your portfolio for this purpose.
+My guide to the best uranium ETFs in Canada can help you decide if it’s the right investment for you.

 When it comes to commodity ETFs that deal with the uranium market, there is only one Canada-listed fund that you can consider.

 There are only four uranium ETFs worldwide, including the Canada-listed uranium ETF, and I will include them in this guide.
-This post will also list down several uranium stocks that you could consider investing in if you want to create a self-directed portfolio of publicly-listed companies operating in the uranium market.
+This post will also list several uranium stocks that you could consider investing in as well.

 Horizons Global Uranium Index ETF (HURA) is the latest pure-play uranium fund and the first uranium ETF listed on the TSX.
 Launched in May 2019, HURA ETF seeks to provide you with investment returns by tracking the performance of the Solactive Global Uranium Pure-Play Index before fees and expenses.